Expensify/App/OfflineUX.md

 ### UX Pattern Flow Chart

 The following flowchart can be used to determine which UX pattern should be used.
-This diagram is a useful reference, but may not make sense if you aren't already familiar with the patterns.
-If this is your first time reading, we recommend you head straight for the [Descriptions of the UX Patterns](#descriptions-of-the-ux-patterns) section.

 ![New Expensify Data Flow Chart](/web/OfflineUX_Patterns_Flowchart.png)